jaseknighter/flora_seamstress/README.md

 ![](images/norns_ui_graphic.png)

-Flora for seamstress more or less folows the norns UI language for navigation. norns encoders and keys are translated into keyboard presses and combinations.
+Flora for seamstress more or less follows the norns UI language for navigation. norns encoders and keys are translated into keyboard presses and combinations.

 Instructions for each screen can be accessed by pressing and holding `option` + `command` + `right` or `left` arrow keys.
-They are also listed below in the `Screens` sction of this document.
+They are also listed below in the `Screens` section of this document.

 ### Keyboard commands
 Basic keyboard presses and combinations are as follows: